CaptainMirage/Human-Benchmark-AI/README.md

 - Typing Test

 ## How Do I Use This?
+> Evan if you have somehow found this project, use it to your hearts content, i would be honored

 1. Install Python (3.12+ recommended)
 2. Install the requirements (that doesnt exist yet):
 ```bash
 pip install -r requirements.txt
 ```
-3. Run the script you want (no manuals yet):
+3. Run the script you want (no full manuals yet):
 ```bash
 python "path/to/the/script/code.py"
 ```